Category

 Free: 100 cards.
 Pro: $9.99/mo.

-Frame.io is the post-production review tool.
-Time-coded comments on video files.
-Useful when the video essayist works with an editor or wants client review.
+Frame.io is the post-production review tool: time-coded comments on video files.

 Best for: Video essayists working with editors or producers.